Start an LLC in Texas

 We’ll set up your entire business in minutes.

-An operating agreement is a handbook for how your business will operate.
+An operating agreement is a handbook for how your business functions.
 It covers everything from your LLC’s management structure to how membership interests are transferred.
-This is an internal document, so you don’t need to file it with the state.
-But you should bring a copy of your operating agreement when you go to the bank to open an account.

-The majority of LLCs will need an Employer Identification Number (EIN) to do things like open a business bank account and hire employees.
-However, if you’re forming a single-member LLC, you can opt to use your Social Security number instead, though it’s a less secure option than an EIN.
+AMost LLCs will need an Employer Identification Number (EIN) to do things like open a business bank account and hire employees.
+Think of it as your LLC’s social security number.

 Frequently Asked Questions

-How much does an LLC cost in Texas?
+What taxes does an LLC pay in Texas?